-- a) Judges will be selected using the method in IAC Policy 501. - b) Judge Performance Reports produced by the scoring software in use for all Team Selection Flights conducted at the US National Aerobatic Championships may be published at the discretion of the Contest Jury - 5) Protests and the Use of Video during U.S. Team Selection Events: - a) Video recordings will be made of all flight programs in power Team Selection competitions.
+- a) Judges will be selected using the method in IAC Policy 501. - b) Judge Performance Reports produced by the scoring software in use for all Team Selection Flights conducted at the US National Aerobatic Championships may be published at the discretion of the Contest Jury. - 5) Protests and the Use of Video during U.S. Team Selection Events: - a) Video recordings will be made of all flight programs in power Team Selection competitions.
 The cost of the video recordings will be paid entirely from entry fees pilots declaring for the team.
 Entry fees for pilots will be raised accordingly.
 All videos will be sent to IAC Headquarters after the competition results are official.
 Unless requested in advance by a majority of glider pilots registered for Team Selection, video recording will not be provided for glider team selection flight programs. - b) The contest organizers, with assistance from IAC Headquarters, are responsible for acquiring the services of qualified videographers with quality equipment, and providing a shaded viewing area on each judging line location with a monitor or monitors of adequate size to allow clear viewing by the number of judges expected.
 Although not required, it is recommended that the video service be requested to use a frame-indexed playback machine to allow easy forwarding within a sequence to the figure in question.
-The contest organizers will also create a volunteer position, to be staffed by an IAC member with judging credentials (no requirement to be on the current judges list) whose job it will be to:
+The contest organizers will also create a volunteer position, to be staffed by an IAC member with judging credentials (no requirement to be on the current judges list) whose job it will be to: - educate (if necessary) the video crew on basic techniques necessary for videotaping aerobatic flight (e.g., not to pan the camera during the slide portion of a tailslide);

-Date: 26 April 2008 15 June 2013 Revision: 276 Subject: Selection of U. S. Aerobatic Teams
+Date: 15 June 2013 18 July 2014 Revision: 2827 Subject: Selection of U. S. Aerobatic Teams